TeaPartyCrypto/Tea/README.md

 ## Quickstart `tea`

 The quickest way to get going with `tea` is by executing one of the following commands (Only OSX and Linux is supported at the moment and require `git`)

+!!NOTE!! the `quickstart` method will point you to a production release of `tea` I.E. Mainnet RPC's are used here, unlike the rest of the methods below that are on testnet.

 OSX (amd64):
 ```